Frequently Asked Questions

 Need even more info?
 Then here follows detailed description of login / register procedure and editing your profile fields.

 When you click on "Login / Register" link, you see a login form.
 If you already have registered LyricsTranslate account, you just fill in there proper information and log in.
-Otherwise you may chose "Create new account" link, fill in desired login details, decipher CAPTCHA image - and button "Create new account" takes you to your profile page.
+Otherwise you may choose "Create new account" link, fill in desired login details, decipher CAPTCHA image - and button "Create new account" takes you to your profile page.

 At first, profile page is almost empty.
 If you follow "Edit" and "Edit user profile" links, you may set your avatar image, change login details and specify your contact information (ICQ, MSN, Skype etc.).
 And also there you can specify languages you’re interested in and proficiency - native, fluent-spoken and those you are learning (or would want to learn).
-When you set these languages, your profile can be found by people who are also interested in some of these languages: maybe someone is learning language which is native for you - and thus you can easily help someone to improve.
-Or maybe someone is learning same language with you and want to get an advice from you concerning education issues.
+When you set these languages, your profile can be found by people who are also interested in some of these languages: maybe someone is learning a language which is native for you - and thus you can easily help someone to improve.
+Or maybe someone is learning the same language with you and want to get an advice from you concerning education issues.

 All private information is kept hidden and never is shown openly.
 Please be careful and don’t use your email address to be your user name - because only in this case it becomes visible to potential spammers and spam-bots.